jimbro1000/6847Pi/README.md

 The encoder provides three signals for two independent outputs.
 The only one of these needed is "COMP" - a combined composite output.
 The other two are isolated chrominance and luminance outputs used in s-video.

+Using the composite output on the AD724JR means the carefully controlled, phase matched Y/A/B output can be removed from the Pico's responsibility.
+The composite output can be fed directly to the monitor port instead, although this then would require removing or disabling the onboard signal encoder (LM1889).
+The new output line can be supplied directly to the video half of the power board (pin 6).
+If the modulator is to be retained it would need to be fed to the base pin of TR4, this then allows the AD724JR to drive composite and rf output.
+The simplest point to inject the signal would be pin 10 (todo: verify pin 10 or 11) of the vacated LM1889 position but this then feeds through a maze of crude amplifying transistors (TR2 and TR3) likely to destroy the quality of the signal given this task has already been performed by the AD724JR.
+Given the likelihood of needing a modulated RF output it is pretty much a moot point unless a need for nostalgic completeness is present.

 Note: the output levels are double the normal strength to accomodate 75ohm remote termination